 Why?
 Simply because the faster you type, the more work you can get done, which is most lucrative for employers.
 Moreover, slow typing speeds and inaccuracy can create additional problems.

 For example, if you’re a customer support agent and only type with two fingers, it will take you a really long time to answer pressing queries, which could lead to customer dissatisfaction, especially if you’re communicating with them in real-time (such as on live chat).
+Typing speed is essential when it comes to dealing with customer tickets in service desk ticketing systems.

 What’s the most efficient way to improve my typing speed?